mikeAdamss/tidychef/jupyterbook/how-to-use-this-book.md

-# How to use this book
+# How To Use This Book

 This book is organised in a very deliberate fashion to help onboard people to this technology and get them productive in the minimum amount of time and can largely be tackled in sequence.